 While I was growing up in

-Since no novel had yet been written that could satisfy my desire to read about and get lost in this fascinating world, I decided to write my own.
+Since no novel had yet been written yet, I decided to write my own.
 Where to start?

 The most momentous event to occur in this former Danish sugar colony was its 1917 sale and transfer to the